aclai-lab/SoleData.jl/docs/src/index.md

 ## Usage

-To instantiate a multimodal dataset, instantiate a [`MultiFrameDataset`](@ref) by providing:
+To instantiate a multimodal dataset, instantiate a [`MultiModalDataset`](@ref) by providing:
 *a)* a
-`DataFrame` containing all attributes from different modalities, and *b)* a
+`DataFrame` containing all variables from different modalities, and *b)* a
 `Vector{Vector{Union{Symbol,String,Int64}}}`,
-grouping attributes (identified by column index or name) into different modalities.
+grouping variables (identified by column index or name) into different modalities.

 ```julia-repl